Carry-off Irrigation

 Predecessor Patterns

-. . . implementing this pattern will help maintain Downstream Water Volume if flushing the soil returns water from whence it came.
+. . .
+Implementing this pattern will help maintain Downstream Water Volume if flushing the soil returns water from whence it came.

 Problem Summary